 Chickens when allowed to roam also feed off those little garden pests (caterpillars, beetles, grubs, earwigs and many other little beasties) they also keep the grass in check, (Care should be taken to ensure the chickens are spread around the garden as Chickens can clear land as well!).
 All this eating leads to one thing, an amazing fertiliser which when added to the straw and or saw dust from the coop can be composted.
 This compost is an ecological and effective way to reduce your ecological footprint and produce a fantastic natural product for your garden.

-These can be easily sourced locally from a poultry supplier.
+These can be easily sourced locally from a poultry supplier or the British Hen Welfare Trust.
 On average a standard bird will lay 250 to 350 eggs per year in the right conditions.
 Chickens enjoy a wide array of food including: grasses and vegetation, insects found in the garden, scraps and waste food, seeds and specially produced feeds.
 It is recommended that a variety of these feeds be used to ensure a healthy and happy bird.

 – – – – –